racerandom/JaMIE/README.md

 ## JaMIE: a Japanese Medical Information Extraction toolkit
-A pipeline Japanese Medical IE system, which offers automatic and accurate analysis of medical entities, modalities and relations for two report types (radiography interpretation reports of LC and general medical reports of IPF).
+A pipeline Japanese Medical IE system, which offers automatic and accurate analysis of medical entities, modalities and relations for radiography interpretation reports of Lung Cancer (LC) and general medical reports of Idiopathic Pulmonary Fibrosis (IPF).

 ### Installation